Lois-Wong/Detecting-Suicide-Ideation/README.md

 **Support Vector Classifier Model:** A pipeline object is created to standardize the data using TF-IDF and instantiate a Support Vector Classifier model using a linear kernel.
 RandomizedSearchCV is used to (1) The optimal C value (options: [0.1, 1, 10, 100, 1000]) and (2) Probability (options: [True, False]).
 The best model has a probability = True and a C value of 1.

-### Model Results
+### Model evaluation and results

-Model results will be visualized using confusion matrices, which indicate the counts of each error type a model made in the classification task.
+Model performance will be visualized using confusion matrices, which indicate the counts of each error type a model made in the classification task.
 In these plots, 0 = not suicidal and 1 = suicidal.

-FP = False Positive, FN = False Negative

-**Support vector classifier model:** The SVC model is the best model for detecting suicide ideation, with an accuracy score of 0.924, a recall of 0.916, and an F-1 of 0.924.This decision is based off comparing the finetuned models' accuracy, recall, and F1 scores.
-Out of all the models, the SVC has the best accuracy and F1 score, and the second best recall score.
+**Support vector classifier model:** The SVC model is the best model for detecting suicide ideation, with an accuracy score of 0.924, a recall of 0.916, and an F-1 of 0.924.
+This decision is based off comparing the fine-tuned models' accuracy, recall, and F1 scores.
+Out of all the models, the SVC has the best accuracy and F1 scores, and the second best recall score.
 It also took the longest to train, at 2339 seconds.
-It predicts slightly more false negatives than false positives.
-Its confusion matrix can be seen below.
+It predicts slightly more false negatives than false positives and its confusion matrix can be seen below.

 [![SVCMatrix.png](https://i.postimg.cc/3xzf5dJC/SVCMatrix.png)](https://postimg.cc/21F7njWV)